saadah7/resultscraper/README.md

 | `--workers`       | (Optional) Number of concurrent threads to use for checking links.
 Defaults to `10`.                    |
 | `--max-follow`    | (Optional) The maximum number of links to check.
 Defaults to `2000`.                                    |

-Why do you think i am building this?